pearselab/areadata/_pages/download-links.md

 permalink: /download-links/
 ---

-**AREAdata is undergoing some rebuilding, and the automatic updates are currently out of action.
-Data for the period 01/01/2020 - 30/06/2022 can still be accessed and downloaded, but new data will not be relseased until maintenance has been performed.**

 # Downloads

 Here we provide links to download the spatially averaged data either as .RDS files for use in R or as zipped tab-delimited txt files for other applications.